dtiberio/Passenger-WSGI-test/web/Hosting.md

 ***
 Use of Passenger vs. FastCGI
 Passenger should only be enabled if you intend to run a Ruby on Rails (RoR) or other Ruby/Python-based program as the sole application for the entire (vhost) domain or subdomain.
 Passenger directs all requests for the designated domain/subdomain to the associated Rack-compliant application.
 So it's best to leave Passenger disabled if you do not actually need it.
 It's not possible to have Passenger enabled to run Ruby/Python apps and to keep PHP enabled for the same vhost as well, it's one language (Python, Ruby, PHP) per vhost.
-If you want to access your application via www.example.com/path-to-myapp then use FastCGI instead of Passenger.
+If you want to access your application via www.example.com/path-to-myapp then use FastCGI instead of Passenger (update - now supports PassengerBaseURI).

 ***
 A couple of technical notes
 Output to STDERR for processes run through the Rack interface is directed to the master Apache error log file rather than the domain/subdomain specific log file.
 You do not have direct access to the master log file.
 This limitation can make debugging initialization errors (in particular syntax errors and gem resolution issues) tricky.
 Passenger will often produce an error output webpage including a stack traceback.
 However, in some cases it does not.
 If you have a persistent problem and Passenger is not producing sufficiently useful error output, you can try contacting the DreamHost support staff and ask them to examine the master log file for you.
 Once a framework (such as RoR) is up and running, its error output is typically handled by the framework's own error logging mechanism.
 For example, RoR records its error output in a file named "log/production.log".

 Activating Passenger on a domain will break the phpMyAdmin (PHP) on any subdomain under the domain.
-To use phpMyAdmin and Passenger, you must have a non-Passenger-enabled domain with an active phpMyAdmin.
-(TBC ?)
+To use phpMyAdmin and Passenger, you must have a non-Passenger-enabled domain with an active phpMyAdmin. (update - TBC ? - Passenger can be set to PassengerEnable off in subdirectories)

 In the interest of ease of use and 'Upload and Go' functionality, Passenger disables some mod_rewrite functionality.
 That means it will automatically override an existing 'dispatch.fcgi' setup you have in place.
 This is not a problem for your Rails application but it may have other side effects (such as breaking other mod_rewrite rules you have set up).
 If this causes a problem for your website, try using the FastCGI method.